gaurav274/data-systems-gatech/_publications/README.md

 ## Add a teaser and thumbnail image

 Add a teaser and thumbnail image to `assets/publications/` in png format.
 It's important that we keep download sizes small.
-Please use https://tinypng.com/ to reduce the file sizes af all images.
+Please use https://tinypng.com/ to reduce the file sizes for all images.

 The teaser image should be at least 1920 pixels wide and wider than tall.
-Name your teaser image `KEY.png`.

 The thumbnail may have any aspect ratio but should be recognizable when shown as a small image.
 The thumbnail should be at least 600 pixels wide or tall.
-Name your thumbnail `KEY_thumb.png`.
+Name your thumbnail `<whatever name you want>_thumb.png`.
 You can programmatically achieve this with `mogrify -resize 600x600^ *_thumb.png`.